ReneAI-Dev/Project-Overview/README.md

 - [ ] Write code to integrate the AI learning model, voice model, and visual recognition system with the node program.
 - [ ] Write test cases for all the functionalities.
 - [ ] Execute the test cases and fix any bugs found.
-- [ ] Evaluate the performance of Ren AI and make necessary adjustments.
+- [ ] Evaluate the performance of Rene AI and make necessary adjustments.

 ## Performance Metrics

-- [ ] Define key performance indicators (KPIs) for Ren AI.
+- [ ] Define key performance indicators (KPIs) for Rene AI.
 - [ ] Write code to track these KPIs.

 ## Security Measures